-Distribution: At the east end of the Columbia River Gorge in Washington; Washington south to northern Oregon.
+Distribution: Occurring east of the Cascades crest in the south-central and Columbia River Gorge areas in Washington; south-central Washington to Hood River and Wasco counties in Oregon.

 Conservation Status: Not of concern

 Stout, aromatic, glabrous and glaucous perennial from a very thick, woody taproot and crown, 3-6 dm. tall, with several stems from the base.

 Leaves light green, mostly basal, ternate-pinnately dissected into numerous linear ultimate segments up to 2 cm. long and 1 mm. wide; bladeless basal sheathes well developed and conspicuous.